Eurovision Young Dancers

-Performers between the ages of 16 and 21, from member countries of the European Broadcasting Union, compete as solo of couples to dance routines of their choice.
+Performers between the ages of 16 and 21 appointed by the participating broadcasters, compete as solo of couples to dance routines of their choice.
 Professional jury members each representing the elements of ballet, contemporary, and modern dancing, score each of the performances.
 The two participants which receive the most overall points advance to a televised 'dance-off' final, where the winner is decided by the jury.